whoppytree/explore/README.md

 ### Exhibit D
 ![img4](https://user-images.githubusercontent.com/114502873/194472518-2492aa1c-7c7d-4f58-8484-0b1798cb3607.JPG)
 Kirby, what happened to you!?
-Kirby: You mean I've been turned into a marketable drink?
+**Kirby**: You mean I've been turned into a marketable drink?
 NOOOOOOOOO!!

 Jokes aside, it was pretty good.
 It tasted like liquid candy which was nice, but it was a bit too sweet for my tastes.